jpirnay/papyrix-reader/docs/webserver.md

 # Web Server Guide

-This guide explains how to connect your CrossPoint Reader to WiFi and use the built-in web server to upload EPUB files from your computer or phone.
+This guide explains how to connect your Papyrix Reader to WiFi and use the built-in web server to upload EPUB files from your computer or phone.

 ## Overview

-CrossPoint Reader includes a built-in web server that allows you to:
+Papyrix Reader includes a built-in web server that allows you to:

 - Upload EPUB files wirelessly from any device on the same WiFi network
 - Browse and manage files on your device's SD card